-Go to a winery in Italy, write a book, own a fabulous apartment, hold a koala…these are all things on my “life list.”
+A dream may be to visit a winery in Italy for example, or to write a book.
+Even if this seems difficult at first, there are always options like checking out a plot generator, for example, to start the writing process off.
+We all have to start somewhere.
+Another dream could be to own a fabulous apartment, hold a koala…these are all things on my “life list.”
 You know, the things you want to do before you die — some people call it a bucket list.

 I think having goals is essential to living a happy life…that way you always have something to look forward to and work towards.
 My love of lists of all kinds lead me to MyLifeList.org, where you can record all of your life dreams and wishes.
 It’s a social media site for goal-oriented people.
 Soon there will be a magazine called “Achiever” to go along with it.

 I’ve been fortunate enough to get to know the CEO Bill Starr and COO Shelagh Braley — they are seriously fabulous people and so motivated to make people’s lives more enriched.
 Shelagh is this month’s featured list producer: smart, successful and a list nerd!